Mokens-League/appcenter-rest-python/README.md

 This is a minimal Python wrapper around the App Center REST APIs to get you up and running.
 If you are looking for something more substantial, please refer to the REST API documentation: https://openapi.appcenter.ms/

-You can install with `pip install appcenter`
+You can install with `pip install git+https://github.com/Mokens-League/appcenter-rest-python.git@4.0.1`

 ## Usage